Chapter 11 Bankruptcy Overview

 Since creditors and equity holders vote as a class, how they are classified will affect their voting rights.
 Although the DIP classifies the creditors and equity holders, to prevent classification schemes designed to manipulate votes, the classification must have a reasonable basis and the court must approve of the classification.

 The plan must describe how the creditors will be classified, particularly which classes will be impaired, since they will be the only ones voting on the plan.
-An impaired class is one whose rights are being altered under the plan from nonbankruptcy law, which, in most cases, means that they are getting less than the full amount of their claim.
+An impaired class is one whose rights are being altered under the plan from nonbankruptcy law, usually meaning they are getting less than the full amount of their claim.

 Unimpaired classes are deemed to accept the plan, since their nonbankruptcy rights are not altered, except that the debtor has the right to cure defaults and to decelerate loans by compensating the class for the delay in payment.
 An impaired class who is getting nothing under the plan is deemed to reject the plan.
 Hence, only impaired classes who are getting something get to vote on the plan.